suriyaa/awesome-mozilla/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@SuriyaaKudoIsc](https://twitter.com/SuriyaaKudoIsc) on Twitter, via [e-mail](mailto:github@suriyaa.tk) or [open an issue](https://github.com/SuriyaaKudoIsc/awesome-mozilla/issues) on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me via [e-mail](mailto:github@suriyaa.tk) or [open an issue](https://github.com/suriyaa/awesome-mozilla/issues) on GitHub.